oracle-quickstart/fastapi-oracle-database-example/README.md

 # FastAPI Oracle Database Example

-This is an example Python FastAPI application that interacts with Oracle Database.
+This is an example of a Python FastAPI Web Service that interacts with Oracle Database.

 ![FastAPI OracleDB](https://github.com/oracle-quickstart/fastapi-oracle-database-example/assets/39692236/8964ebc2-b854-403b-95d2-56c488f848c3)